-Yesterday Nafissatou Diallo “agreed to settle” the civil lawsuit against prominent French politician Dominique Strauss-Kahn—she had accused him of sexual assault last year—for an undisclosed amount.
-Diallo has also settled a lawsuit against The New York Post.
-(The newspaper, without any evidence and citing “anonymous” sources, had reported that she worked as a prostitute.)
+Yesterday, Nafissatou Diallo, the hotel worker who accused prominent French politician Dominique Strauss-Kahn of sexual assault in a New York City hotel last year, “agreed to settle” the civil lawsuit she had instituted against him for an undisclosed amount.
+Diallo has also settled a lawsuit against local tabloid, The New York Post.
+The newspaper had, without any evidence and citing “anonymous” sources, reported that she worked as a prostitute.
 After the settlement was announced, Diallo thanked the world and the skies, “I thank everybody, and I thank God.”

 True to form, Reuters reported on Monday’s proceedings under the headline: “Strauss-Kahn, NYC hotel maid settle civil lawsuit over alleged assault.”
 The article names Strauss-Kahn four times, over the space of a sub-heading and three paragraphs, and names the judge in the case, Douglas McKeon, before whispering Nafissatou Diallo’s name.
 And here’s how Reuters introduces Nafissatou Diallo: